eddmash/powerorm/docs/source/form/form_api.rst

 Form.isValid()
 ..............

 The primary task of a Form object is to validate data.
-With a bound Form instance, call the is_valid() method to run validation and return a boolean designating whether the data was valid:
+With a bound Form instance, call the isValid() method to run validation and return a boolean designating whether the data was valid: